microsoft/Azure-Invoice-Process-Automation-Solution-Accelerator/Deployment/Deployment.md

 There are two Logic Apps in this solution.
 One is referred as "**Email Processing Logic App**", the other "**Invoice Processing Logic App**" in the  [**Solution Architecture Diagram**](./img/InvoiceSAArchitecture.png).

-In this step you will set up the connectivity to Office 365 Outlook, Azure Blob Storage, and Azure Forms Recognizer.
+In this step you will set up the connectivity to Office 365 Outlook, Azure Blob Storage, and Azure Form Recognizer.

 ### Step 5.1: Enable Managed Identity in the Email Processing Logic Apps